rancher/cattle/README.md

 **This is early alpha stuff.
 You've been warned.**

-## What is this?
-dStack is an experimental IaaS platform.
+dStack is an infrastructure orchestration platform for such tasks as running containers and virtual machines.
 It was created as a sandbox to try out new architectural ideas that would be either too risky or too difficult to do within an established platform like OpenStack or Apache CloudStack.

-The focus of dStack is to create a solid foundation and platform for IaaS.
+The focus of dStack is to create a solid foundation and platform for orchestration.
 The killer feature of dStack is intended to be the strength of the platform.
-The strength and flexibility of the platform will then be used to foster innovation and new ideas in the IaaS space.
+The strength and flexibility of the platform should then be used to foster innovation and new ideas in the IaaS/PaaS space.

 The key areas of focus are